SuperSaiyajinStackZ/PKCount/3DS/README.md

 To compile it, you need DevkitARM, Citro2D, Citro3D and Libctru.
 You also need BannerTool Tex3ds and Makerom.

-I hope you enjoy this simple app and have fun. ~StackZ
+We hope you enjoy this simple app and have fun. ~Stack-Team

 ## Credits

 ### Main Developers

-- [StackZ](https://github.com/SuperSaiyajinStackZ): App Idea and Main Developer.
+- [Stack-Team](https://github.com/Stack-Team): App Idea and Main Developers.

 ### Image Credits